As per a report, around 60% of the searches are now from mobile devices.

 These ads can also target mobile users with a higher likelihood of engaging based on their similarities to a currently active user base, driving engagement rather than shot-in-the-dark installs.

-These four mobile app marketing techniques work together to help your overall efforts succeed so you can better monetize your app.
+These four app marketing tips work together to help your overall efforts succeed so you can better monetize your app.

 If we consider the last five years, the consumption of videos has soared considerably.
 As per a report, humans tend to remember visual thing more as compared to audio content.